Jonny Quest (TV series): Development

 Wildey did not design the more cartoonishly drawn pet bulldog, Bandit, which was designed by animator Richard Bickenbach.

 Although they do not appear in any episode, scenes from the Jack Armstrong test film were incorporated into the Jonny Quest closing credits.
-They are the scenes of Jack Armstrong and Billy Fairfield escaping from African warriors by hovercraft.
-The test sequence and a number of drawings and storyboards by Wildey were used to sell the series to ABC and sponsors.
+They feature Jack Armstrong and Billy Fairfield escaping from African warriors by hovercraft.
+The test sequence and several drawings and storyboards by Wildey were used to sell the series to ABC and sponsors.

 The show's working titles were The Saga of Chip Baloo, which Wildey said "wasn't really serious, but that was it for the beginning", and Quest File 037.
 The name Quest was selected from a phone book, for its adventurous implications.